-The farmer’s market is currently accepting vendors.
+The farmer’s market is always seeking vendors.
 While produce is especially of interest, the market welcomes inquires by any vendor.
 We would like nothing more than to fill the Heritage Park Open Air Pavilion with vendors and a variety of their wares.
 The market offers low seasonal rates, as well as weekly rates.

 Call Kimber Dorton (734-374-1447) for more information.